 :: Seven 75-minute webinars – LIVE and with interactive, real-time coaching (I’m not just gonna talk at you.)

-:: MP3 recordings of the classes (so you can listen over and over again)
+:: Video and audio recordings of the classes (so you can listen over and over again)

 :: Daily Group coaching.
-When class is in session, I will be visiting the Facebook group daily, answering your questions, and giving support.
+When class is in session, I will be visiting the Facebook group each weekday, answering your questions, and giving support.

 :: Lifetime membership in the Good Girl Recovery Program group.
 You will be able to repeat the course when I teach it, stay active in the community, get coaching from me, listen to the latest curriculum recordings, and receive continual support for as long as you like.